pboethig/emotico-frontend/README.md

 ## Emotico Frontend
-- this laravel project is the frontend for the emotico media service
+- this laravel / voyager project is the frontend for the emotico media service

 ## prerequisites
 - linux